core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Resource lookup

 Resource lookup results in links that are semantically equivalent to the links submitted to the RD if they were accessed on the endpoint itself.
-The links and link parameters returned are equal to the submitted ones except for anchor, which was resolved by the server against the endpoint's context.
+The links and link parameters returned are equal to the submitted, except that the target and anchor references are fully resolved.

 Links that did not have an anchor attribute are therefore returned with the (explicitly or implicitly set) context URI of the registration as the anchor.
-Links whose anchor was submitted as an absolute URI are returned as they were registered.
+Links whose href or anchor was submitted as an absolute URI are returned with respective attributes unmodified.
-The hrefs of links can always be served as they were submitted; the server MAY return relative references in absolute form in to resource lookups, but that results in needlessly verbose responses.

 Above rules allow the client to interpret the response as links without any further knowledge of what the RD does.
 The Resource Directory MAY replace the contexts with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.